release-engineering/redhat-repository-validator/README.md

 #### How to filter out (ignore) specified exceptions ?

-Wolf-validator allows filtering (ignoring) of the exceptions using one of the following configuration options.
-The configuration is XML based and needs to be added into the `wolf-validator-config.xml`.
+redhat-repository-validator allows filtering (ignoring) of the exceptions using one of the following configuration options.
+The configuration is XML based and needs to be added into the `redhat-repository-validator-config.xml`.
 Such filtered exceptions will not be passed to the reporters.

 ##### Filtering exceptions based on filename and filepath regex